Minneapolis Light Rail & Bus Information

 Ride for free from the Minneapolis Convention Center here:

-Free Ride buses are available Washington Avenue and Grant Street on Marquette and 3rd avenues seven days a week from 5 a.m. to 1 a.m. between.
+Free Ride buses travel north into downtown Minneapolis and end at Washington Avenue.
+They are available seven days a week from 5 a.m. to 1 a.m.
 Pay just 50 cents if you ride within the Downtown Zone on other routes.